 Households use that income for consumption or for saving.
 Before allocating to the two, they must pay taxes.
 The income remaining after paying taxes is called disposable income.

-Households use disposable income to buy several products.
-They buy it from the business sector in the product market.
-Products fall into three main categories of durable goods, non-perishable goods, and services.
+Households use disposable income to buy several products from the business sector’s product market.
+Products fall into three main categories: durable goods, non-perishable goods, and services.

 Households also save some of their disposable income to accumulate wealth.
 They place it into real assets such as property or financial assets such as time deposits, stocks, mutual funds, and bonds.